 What is Green Supply Chain Management?

 Green Supply Chain Management (GSCM) refers to the idea of implementing sustainable practices in the supply chain.
-As per the GSCM principle, all stages in supply chain management including product design, sourcing and selection, manufacturing, production and end-of-life management must be as per the global sustainability standards.
+As per the GSCM principle, all stages of supply chain management including product design, sourcing and selection, manufacturing, production and end-of-life management must be as per the global sustainability standards.
 The green supply chain concept aims to mitigate environmental degradation and pollution by adopting green practices in business operations.
 Along with reducing the harmful effect of supply chain operations on the environment, the green supply chain also focusses on value addition through the operations of the whole supply chain.

-Key principles in GSCM
+Key principles of GSCM